AKapaldo/CTF-Writeups/PicoCTF_2026/EvenRSACanBeBroken/readme.md

 phi = (p - 1) * (q - 1)

 # The modular inverse to get the private key d.
+# You can also do this by importing inverse with long_to_bytes above and running d = inverse(e, phi)
 d = pow(e, -1, phi)

 # Decrypt to positive integer